pchinjr/data-gone-60/README.md

 - Queries can be run from Lambda functions
 - refactor ingestion lambda to partion data according to date for filtering
 - git check point - feat: ingest data to date time partitions in s3
+- debugging athenaquery function with correct set of iam permissions
+- debugging athenaquery function, the output partition doesn't exist, must manually make ahead of time /transformed
+- had to look in the athena console query history to see the actual error message from athena that was a permission error for glue catalog. since athena uses glue, it also needs ability to read it
+- debugging error of missing table, sam invoke local to get detailed error response, problem in SQS_QUEUE_URL
+- using sam invoke local with hard coding the queue url makes it work, but the lambda console test does not, it still reports that the table does not exist. `sam local invoke AthenaQueryFunction --event sample-athena-query.json`
+- aws lambda invoke --function-name data-gone-60-AthenaQueryFunction-t4LVXkcRrJPZ output.json --payload '{}'
+- debugging missing table, I had a typo in the resource, and then figured out the cascade of IAM policies afterwards
+- git check point - feat: Athena works and SQS works